nerolation/Ethereum-ticket-system/blogpost.md

 If the redemption is submitted along with the transaction through a private communication channel, additional encryption may not be necessary.

 In general, establishing an appropriate communication channel between users and builders still seems to demand further effort at this stage.

-### Ticket Size and Change
-For privacy reasons, the ticketing service requires having tickets of fixed sizes.

-Broadly speaking, a ticket should carry enough value (in terms of ETH) so that only a few tickets are needed to compensate the builder for successful inclusion.
-For smaller ticket sizes, a larger number of tickets would need to be redeemed at once.
-However, this wouldn't pose a significant issue as users can purchase and redeem multiple tickets at the same time.

-For example, a user could buy 10 tickets by sending 0.001 ETH to the builder, along with 10 pieces of blinded data.
-Dealing with change could be more complex since a link to the buyer can't be established at the time of redemption.
-Therefore, the change can only be directed to the same recipient specified during the redemption, or it can be collected by the builder and/or forwarded to the proposer.

-Hence, the ticket size should be chosen to be small enough not to generate substantial amounts of change.

 <p align="center">
 <img src="https://github.com/nerolation/Ethereum-ticket-system/assets/51536394/cc2bd9fc-07be-4ede-8bc0-d3371f5c7744" />